LDRMuse/LDRMuse/README.md

 ### Hi there 👋

-My name is Melissa and I am a Javascript student at Claim Academy in St. Louis, Missouri.
-Javascript is my first coding language.
+My name is Melissa and I am a recent Bootcamp graduate from Claim Academy in St. Louis, Missouri.
+JavaScript was my language of choice and my next step in the Web development world is to master my kraft.

 Find my blog [here](https://dev.to/ldrmuse).